 - Cover and cook on LOW for 7 hours or HIGH for 4 hours.

-- Pour the flour mixture back into the stew; stir to combine.
+- Pour the flour slurry back into the stew; stir to combine.
 Cover the slow cooker & cook on HIGH for an additional 30 minutes or until stew thickens.

 - Serve & enjoy!!